 The Historic Sausage House sits along the Danube River and close to The Old Stone Bridge, which the Crusaders had crossed over centuries ago.
 It was just fitting that this historical restaurant resides in a very historical city of Bavaria.

 For city information – Old Town Regensburg – A UNESCO World Heritage Site | Exploring Germany

 — Brauts mit Kraut —

-We ordered a very generous portion of Brauts mit Kraut, which was very flavorful.
-All the sausages were made in house and cooked over an open charcoal grill.
-The kraut and mustard that accompanied the brauts were excellent and so was this classic German meal.
+We ordered a very generous portion of Brauts mit Kraut, which were flavorful.
+All the sausages were made in house, and cooked over an open charcoal grill.
+The kraut and mustard that accompanied the brauts were excellent, and so was this classic German meal.

 For more information and location, please visit their website: Wurstkuchl